adam-handke/BoardGameCollector/README.md

 ## Implemented features
 * *MainActivity* - listing all board games in the collection.
 Options menu allows to: sort the list by name, year or rank; hide expansions.
 * *DetailsActivity* - showing the details of a board game selected in the *MainActivity*.
-Options menu allows to go to the *EditActivity*.
+Options menu allows to: go to the *EditActivity*; delete the board game.
 * *EditActivity* - editing editable details of a board game.

 ___